Broadcasting solutions on networked systems of phase oscillators: Numerical simulations and examples

-The approach introduced here through the reduced system and the broadcasting process is general to study multilayer system with an arbitrary number of layers and internal connection scheme.
-To show this point, we then analyze a multilayer system composed of $M = 50$ layers, where each layer is given by a random network with $N = 100$ nodes.
-Here, all layers are connected, such that the reduced system is given by a complete graph with $M = 50$ nodes.
+The approach introduced here through the reduced system and the broadcasting process is general to study network of networks with an arbitrary number of sub-networks and internal connection scheme.
+To show this point, we then analyze a multi-level system composed of $M = 50$ sub-networks, where each one is given by a random network with $N = 100$ nodes.
+Here, all sub-networks are connected, such that the reduced system is given by a complete graph with $M = 50$ nodes, and the internal coupling strength is given by $\epsilon_{\mathrm{intra}} = 1.0$ and inter-areas coupling varies in different simulations $\epsilon_{\mathrm{inter}} \in [0.001, 0.005]$.

-At first, we consider the case of random initial conditions for this system.
-Figure \ref{fig:50_layers}a show the trajectories for the reduced (solid-shaded lines) and the multilayer systems (dashed lines) based on the phases of the oscillators ($\bar{\theta}$ and $\theta$).
-Due to the random initial conditions (see the inner panel for initial state), the systems are desynchronized in the beginning of the simulation.
+At first, we consider the case of random initial conditions for the reduced system and use the broadcast mechanism to obtain the initial conditions for the multi-level network.
+Figure \ref{fig:50_layers}a show the trajectories for the reduced (solid-shaded lines) and the multi-level systems (dashed lines) based on the phases of the oscillators ($\bar{\theta}$ and $\theta$).
+Due to the random initial conditions (see the inner panel for the initial state), the systems are desynchronized in the beginning of the simulation.
 However, as time evolves, phase synchronization is reached and all oscillators have the same phase (see inner panel for final state).
 This result also shows the equivalence in the dynamical behavior of both systems.

-Moreover, if we consider different coupling strengths between the layers (inter coupling), the transition to phase synchrony occurs at different times, as described in Proposition (\ref{prop:coupling_scale}).
+Moreover, if we consider different coupling strengths between the sub-networks (inter coupling), the transition to phase synchrony occurs at different times, as described in Prop. (\ref{prop:coupling_scale}).
 To show that our approach is able to capture these details, we consider the same random initial conditions and we change the inter coupling strength.
-Figure \ref{fig:50_layers}b shows the order parameter for the reduced system (solid-shaded lines) and for the equivalent multilayer network (dashed lines) as a function of time for different values of $\epsilon_{\mathrm{inter}}$.
+Figure \ref{fig:50_layers}b shows the order parameter for the reduced system (solid-shaded lines) and for the equivalent network of networks (dashed lines) as a function of time for different values of $\epsilon_{\mathrm{inter}}$.
 We observe that the higher the coupling the faster the transition to phase synchronization.
+Further, this follows from Prop. \ref{prop:coupling_scale}, and, in addition to that, we are able to quantify to what extent the increase on the coupling $\epsilon_{\mathrm{inter}}$ reduces the time to reach phase synchronization, given by $R(t) = 1$.